Exotic particles below the TeV from low scale flavour theories: An all-in-U(1) model

 \subsection{{\bf Anomaly cancellation}}

 The next step is to fulfill the no-anomaly requirements \beq A_C=A_W=A_Y={A'}_Y=0, \eeq corresponding to the vanishing of the strong, weak isospin, and the the two weak hypercharge anomalies, respectively.
 Since $Q_{em}= Y+T_{3}$, has vector-like representations, it is convenient to replace $A_Y$ and $A_{Y}^\prime$ by the corresponding $A_{em}$, more directly related to the $X$-chiralities fitted to fermion masses, and $A_{em}^\prime$ (linear in $Q_{em}$).
-As already anticipated in (\ref{Y's}), and as we now prove, anomaly cancellation without extra-states require lepton $X$-chiralities of both signs, hence at least two flavons to generate lepton masses.
-But it leads to models with too large cutoff values to yield any specific physics at the LHC scale.
+As already anticipated in (\ref{Y's}), and as we generalize below, anomaly cancellation without extra-states is possible at the price of having lepton $X$-chiralities of both signs.
+This could lead to (very model dependent) patterns of lepton mixing different from quark mixings.

 More generally, we must introduce $X$-chiral strongly and weakly interacting heavy matter to compensate the anomalies generated in the MSSM sector, which has to be vector-like under the SM symmetries, to lie above the weak scale.
 Our choice here is to preserve the nice MSSM gauge coupling unification and asymptotic freedom.
 Thus, we can only add SM vector-like matter associated to quarks and leptons filling one or two $\bsym{\overline{5}}+\bsym{5}$ representations of $SU(5))$: quarks, $(\mathfrak{D}_{i},\, \bar{\mathfrak{D}}_{i})$, and leptons $(\mathfrak{L}_{i}, \bar{\mathfrak{L}}_{i})$, $i=1,2$ ($\mathfrak{D}_{i}$ and $\mathfrak{L}_{i}$ have the same SM charges as $D$'s and $L$'s, respectively).
 Their total $X$-chiralities, are the traces of the matrices (lowercase letters are the corresponding $X$-charges):